 It is understood in the Vedic tradition that until the age of six, a child is still extremely bonded to the mother’s energy and still experiences life in reference to mother.
 It is not until after age six that the child begins to energetically separate from the mother and establish their sense of being as an individual.
 This exemplifies the need for mother, the intimate connection we have with our mother and how much we are effected (positively or negatively) by this connection.
 Though our father is an influence on our creation (and in the Vedic understanding he is the seed) it is the Moon’s qualities that are the soil.
 Mother offers the womb, the nurturing, the container for the seed to grow.
 The Mother gives the vital ingredients for sustaining life it self.
 Without her, we are lost, misguided and lack the ability to live.
 Our connection to Moon (to Ma, to mother) directly correlates to our ability to live in harmony with life and feel the support and nurturing life has to offer.
-Share a free sample Sensual Synergy.
-The stars reveal the secrets of your relationship with the Sensual Synergy Reading.
+Share a free sample Relocation Reading.
+Discover the best locations to live your best life with a free sample of this reading!

 This is why Moon is connected to Soma in the Vedic texts.
 Soma is the nurturing nectar that is essential for life.
 Soma is connected the dosha Kapha (earth/water element) and it lubricates the micro channels, keeping the physical body flexible and flowing; it is often referred to as the “nectar of the gods” in the Vedic texts.
 It is through the somagenic qualities of the Moon that we are nurtured and given life.
 Gazing at the moon at night will give us a “drink of Soma”.
 The Moon changes signs roughly every 2.5 days which correlates to the fickle nature of the Moon, the emotions, the intuition.